N8VCoin/N8Vcoin-Masternode-Script/README.md

 ![N8Vcoin-Logo](https://i.imgur.com/j0uzmcV.png)
-# N8V Masternode Setup Guide
+# NativeCoin Masternode Setup Guide Ubuntu 18.04
-This guide will assist you in setting up a N8Vcoin Masternode on a Linux Server running Ubuntu.
+This guide will assist you in setting up a N8Vcoin Masternode on a Linux Server running Ubuntu 18.04.
 (Use at your own risk)

 If you require further assistance contact the support team @ [Discord](https://discord.gg/YQqBKT2) or [Telegram](https://t.me/NativeCoinOfficial)
 ***
 ## Requirements
 1) **25,000 N8V coins.**
-2) **A Vultr VPS running Linux Ubuntu**
+2) **A Vultr VPS running Linux Ubuntu 18.04**
 3) **A Windows local wallet.**
 4) **An SSH client such as [Bitvise](https://dl.bitvise.com/BvSshClient-Inst.exe)**
 ***